aidan-winney/WeatherViz/README.md

 	pip install .
  	```

 Now the application can be run as `weatherviz`.

-It looks for a `config.toml` file in the current directory.
-Copy `config_example.toml` to get a starter configuration file:
+WeatherViz looks for a `config.toml` file in the current directory, falling back on default values without one.
+Copy `config_example.toml` to get a starter configuration file including comments explaining each option:

 	cp config_example.toml config.toml